chrismile/Correrender/replicability/README.md

 It will compile and install all requirements, download the synthetic test data set, build and execute the program reproducing Figure 9 from the paper.
 This process may take some time depending on your internet connection speed.
-Please note that superuser rights need to be given to parts of the program, as it will install some dependencies using the apt (Ubuntu) or Pacman (Arch Linux) package managers.
+Please note that superuser rights need to be given to parts of the script, as it will install some dependencies using the apt (Ubuntu) or Pacman (Arch Linux) package managers.